 An allergic reaction such as Romaña's sign, the swelling of the child's eyelid, is a marker of acute Chagas disease.
 Swelling is due to Trypanosoma cruzi infecting the eyelid when bug feces are accidentally rubbed into the eye, or because the bite wound was on the same side of the child's face as the swelling.

-During the acute phase of Chagas disease, which lasts for the first few weeks or months infection, a person may have no symptoms or mild ones, such as:
+During the acute phase of Chagas disease, which lasts for the first few weeks or months infection, a person may have no symptoms or mild signs, such as: